 1983

-The establishment of the office of the Overseas Scientific Research Coordination Team.
+The office of the Overseas Scientific Research Coordination Team was established.

 1991

-Sixteen small sections integrated into four major sections.
+Integrated sixteen small sections into four major sections.

 1992

-Participation in the doctoral program of the Graduate School of Area and Culture Studies, TUFS, by some staff.
+Participation in doctoral program of the Graduate School of Area and Culture Studies, TUFS by some staff.

 1995